Follow

 Method 1: Using the Settings Menu

 1. Open the Windows Terminal app.
-You can do this by searching for “Terminal” in your Start menu.
+Search for “Terminal” in your Start menu.

 windows 11 open terminal app